Payments Technology

 NFC mobile payment processing is essentially the same as credit card transactions.
 The funds are usually deposited into your business bank account within 24 hours

-📌 Pro Tip: Download MONEI Pay (Android or iOS) to start accepting QR code payments from your phone.
-We’ll notify you as soon as NFC payments are available (Q1 of 2023).
-Have questions?
-Contact support and we’d be happy to help.
+📌 Pro Tip: Download MONEI Pay (Android or iOS) to start accepting NFC payments from your smartphone with Tap to Pay (iPhone) and Tap to Phone (Android).

 Which types of devices have NFC technology?

 • Smartphones.
-All iPhones can be NFC-enabled and many Android phones also offer NFC technology.
-You can download a payment app onto your phone to start accepting NFC mobile payments without an NFC reader.
+All iPhones are NFC-enabled, and many Android phones also support NFC.
+You can download a payment app (like MONEI Pay) onto your phone to start accepting NFC mobile payments without an NFC reader.
 And customers can use a digital wallet app to make contactless payments.

 • Wearables.
-Consumers can tap to pay using their smartwatches that support NFC as long as they’ve configured payment information on the device through a mobile wallet like Google Pay or Apple Pay.
+Consumers can tap to pay with their smartwatches that support NFC, as long as they’ve configured payment information on the device via a mobile wallet like Google Pay or Apple Pay.

 • Tablets.
 Some tablets can be NFC-enabled and used in the same way as smartphones to accept NFC mobile payments via a payment app.